emilygoodjob/Meow/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] Add an alert when the post is successfully create.

 ## Video Walkthrough